-Twice a year, Saaremaa is a place for the migrant birds to stop during their long journey.
+Twice a year, Saaremaa is the place for the migrant birds to stop during their long journey.
 Every spring and autumn a bird life in its full diversity can be seen on the coast and at sea.
 During the nesting period, the shallow-watered bays of the western and southern coasts are the richest in birds.
-Special watch towers have been built near Kuressaare and in many places all over Saaremaa to watch the nesting birds.
+Special watch towers have been built near Kuressaare and all over Saaremaa to watch the nesting birds.

-On the western coast of Saaremaa, the oldest in the Baltic countries nature protection area, Vilsandi National Park is located.
-This area was taken under protection exactly for the purpose of protecting birds.
-The Sõrve peninsula is another place where birds like to have a rest during their journey.
-The Sõrve peninsula is the only place in Estonia where regular migration observations take place.
-During an autumn about 1.5 million migrating birds are counted here.
+On the western coast of Saaremaa is located Vilsandi National Park, the oldest nature protection area in the Baltic.
+This area was taken under protection for the purpose of protecting birds.
+Sõrve peninsula is another place where birds like to have a rest during their journey.
+Sõrve peninsula is the only place in Estonia where regular migration observations take place.
+During autumn about 1.5 million migrating birds are counted here.